top of page

 Jessica Hynes is very good at that.
 She's an excellent comedian (Spaced, W1A) and an excellent straight lead (Years and Years) but she also gets cast a lot in small roles which the production need to feel... bigger.
 Mrs. Jackson in Swallows and Amazons is a classic example; it's a fairly tiny part but casting Hynes means she elevates it to feeling film-sized.
 Or look at her in the Doctor Who two-parter where she had to remain a likeable character while also not cheating on the fact that a character in that time and place would likely be pretty racist towards someone like Martha.
 Hynes has to convince us that what she represents might just balance out the years and years (ha) of the other life we've seen the Doctor lead.
 She needs to be so good in this one two-parter that we feel conflicted about whether the Doctor should stay with her or return to the life we have been watching and loving for decades.
 And she does it.

 So, y'know, Hynes is a past master of taking relatively simple parts and imbuing them with a sense of life.
 But while she might be an ideal casting choice for me, again I'm not really here to talk about exact casting choices, more to offer examples of the kind of choice that I think should be being made.
 There are other actors with a comedy background who are quite different but would offer the same by way of bringing in a comedy background and technique to the production's benefit: Rosie Cavaliero, Vicki Pepperdine, Alice Lowe, even Katy Wix.
+I've avoided actors of colour in that list as I think Ma Costa is the kind of role that could easily slide into some tropes and patterns that are problematic paired with, say, a black actor - a caregiving older woman in a totally supportive role.
+It might play different if the child she is devoted to is herself not white (as she is not in this set of illustrations), but it's something to be wary of.
 Ma Costa is a kind of vessel you could pour a variety of different comedy players into successfully.

 Her dæmon